aqwert/flutter_auth_starter/README.md

 **AppModel**

-This is the main application model that holds authentication information such as the state of the currect user, notify of any changes to the user whether they login or logout and access to teh main authentication service
+This is the main application model that holds authentication information such as the state of the currect user, notify of any changes to the user whether they login or logout and access to the main authentication service

 **home**